undefined

 Barbara Atack

-Barbara is a retired school teacher and current President of the Hebden Bridge Historical Society and forms an important link with one of Pennine Heritage’s key local community partners.
-She holds extensive experience and knowledge of the Archives held at the charity.
+Barbara is a retired school teacher and active member of Hebden Bridge Local History Society, forming an important link with one of Pennine Heritage’s key local community partners.
+She holds extensive experience and knowledge of the South Pennine Archives.

 Annette Birch